20 Southern California firefighters return from battling Australia bushfires

-LOS ANGELES (KABC) -- Twenty Angeles National Forest firefighters returned to Los Angeles Wednesday after spending almost a month battling the raging wildfires in Australia.

-The firefighters, who all have five to 10 years experience, volunteered to deploy on Jan.
+The 20 Angeles National Forest firefighters, who all have five to 10 years experience, volunteered to deploy on Jan.
 6 to assist the Victoria Rural Fire Service, according to the USDA's Nathan Judy and Forest Service spokesman Andrew Mitchell.
 They received a standing ovation after arriving in Australia.

+"It was long, it was good.
+First couple weeks were pretty busy...then we got some rain and helped us out," firefighter Tony Blanco said.
+"We're there to do a job, and everyone is very appreciative.
+The public and all the firefighters there were great."

+MORE: Fire tornado caught on camera on Kangaroo Island as Australian wildfires rage

 The firefighters reunited with loved ones at the Los Angeles Fire Department's Station 5 on Wednesday morning after flying into Los Angeles International Airport.

+The appreciation continued back home, but some were hoping for more than just a hug.

+"I asked him to bring me a koala bear and Chris Hemsworth," Starlyn Merager said.
+"I hope he's on the buggie somewhere."

-The group of volunteers said they learned a few things while Down Under.
+The group of volunteers also learned a few things while Down Under.

 "They made a lot of good friends and built a lot of good relationships," Chief Robert Garcia said.
 "They found a lot of similarities, tactics and tools.
 There's always local nuances in each part of the country, even here.
 So no big surprises, but they were pretty impressed upon how large the scope and scale of the wildfire situation is there."